pulumi/pulumi-pulumiservice/CONTRIBUTING.md

 For contributors we use the [standard fork based workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962): Fork this repository, create a topic branch, and when ready, open a pull request from your fork.

 We require a changelog entry for pretty much all PRs.
-Add a line in `CHANGELOG_PENDING.md` describing your change and link to an issue.
-See `CHANGELOG.md` for examples.
+Add a line in `CHANGELOG.md` describing your change and link to an issue.
 In rare cases where your PR is a minor change, like formatting or a typo fix, apply `impact/no-changelog-required` label to your PR instead.

 ### Pulumi employees